quantizedmassivemimo/1bit_precoding/README.md

 >> precoder_sim

 which starts a simulation in a 128 BS antenna, 16 UE, massive MU-MIMO system with QPSK modulation using various precoders.
-The simulator produces a scatterplot of the received constellation and a plot of the BER as a function of the SNR.
+The simulator returns a plot of the BER as a function of the SNR.

 The following precoders are currently supported by the simulator.
   - MRTi: Maximal-ratio transmission (infinite resolution)